Krasnobród Landscape Park

 Krasnobród Landscape Park (Krasnobrodzki Park Krajobrazowy) is a protected area (Landscape Park) in eastern Poland, established in 1988 below the town of Krasnobród and covering an area of 93.90 km2.
 It is one of four landscape parks in the Roztocze region.

 Location

-The Park lies within Lublin Voivodeship: in Biłgoraj County (Gmina Józefów), Tomaszów Lubelski County (Gmina Susiec, Gmina Tomaszów Lubelski) and Zamość County (Gmina Adamów, Gmina Krasnobród).
+The Park lies within Lublin Voivodeship: in Biłgoraj County (Gmina Józefów), Tomaszów County (Gmina Susiec, Gmina Tomaszów Lubelski) and Zamość County (Gmina Adamów, Gmina Krasnobród).
 It is a popular tourist destination for the region.

 Within the Landscape Park are two nature reserves.